foundry-vtt-community/wiki.js/development/guides/localization/localization-best-practices.md

 ## Load order of localization
 At most times, load order is not important, but it can be critical if there is a conflict of keys.

-Foundry loads translation modules in a specific orders, which means the latter will override the former translation if key conflicts.
+Foundry loads translation modules in a specific order, which means the latter will override the former translation if key conflicts.

 The load order is:
 1. Core Translations